 Choose plants that can adjust to different levels of sunlight

 No matter where you live, your windowsill garden will most likely get less light than your backyard garden beds.
-Plants that must have full sun to thrive might not make it.
-For plantings that over-perform in window pots, choose seeds that can stand up to a little less sun.
+Plants that require full sun to thrive might not make it.
+To garner plantings that over-perform in window pots, choose seeds that can stand up to a little less sun.

 Our gardening experts recommend microgreens, herbs, and edible flowers as fun indoor plantings that flourish with less light.
 Rotating pots in the windows now and then can also help straighten out seedlings and avoid that leggy look.

-Herbs - While you can always plant individual herbs (and you can find a detailed guide to windowsill herbs in a previous blog) our Herb Garden Kit can let you plant multiple herbs in the same pot or tray.
+- Herbs - You can always plant individual herbs (and find a detailed guide to windowsill herbs in a previous blog), or opt for one of our Herb Garden Kits.
+These will help you determine a group of multiple herbs, which could be planted in the same pot or tray.
 This creates a delightful variety of leaf shapes and colors and a rich blend of aromatics as well as “one-stop shopping” for cuttings while you are cooking.

-Try Thyme - This recommendation comes straight from Pinetree Garden Seeds co-owner and passionate home cook, Jef, who adds thyme to pretty much every dish he can.
-Pinetree Garden Seeds sells several varieties of thyme, each with slightly different flowers, leaf and stem colors, and intoxicating aromas.
-If you only plant one pot on your kitchen windowsill, Jef thinks it should be thyme—and his family, who loves his roast squash with shallots and thyme, agrees!
+- Thyme - Pinetree Garden Seeds sells several varieties of thyme, each with slightly different flowers, leaves, stem colors, and intoxicating aromas.
+Even if you only plant one pot on your kitchen windowsill, we think it should be thyme—easy to grow and oh so versatile.

 Invest in high quality potting soil and planters with proper drainage

 You can plant a windowsill garden in almost anything, from empty and washed plastic yogurt containers to handcrafted ceramic pots.
-The key is to make sure your planter has at least one hole for drainage, a saucer or plate to catch runoff and protect your windowsill from water damage, and rich and nourishing potting soil in which to grow.
+The key is to make sure your planter has at least one hole for drainage, a saucer or plate to catch runoff and protect your windowsill from water damage, and a rich, nourishing potting soil in which to grow.

 Water—but don’t overwater—your windowsill garden